Adaptive Reuse & Building Conversion Construction — Nationwide

 nfpa.org →EPA / Hazmat

 The EPA regulates hazardous material abatement in existing buildings — including asbestos (NESHAP), lead-based paint (RRP Rule), PCBs in caulking and ballasts, and brownfield remediation for contaminated industrial sites.
+Start with an environmental site assessment.

 epa.gov →ASCE 41